 Avila Kilmurray is working as a consultant with The Social Change Initiative to support work with the Migrant Learning Exchange Programme and learning on peace building.
 Avila has worked in the community sector and philanthropy in Northern Ireland since 1975.
 She has particular interest in women’s issues and anti-poverty work and was a founder member of the Northern Ireland Women’s Coalition.
 Over the period 1994-2014 Avila was Director of the Community Foundation for Northern Ireland which prioritised support for community action and peace building.
 The Community Foundation managed EU PEACE Programme measures for the re-integration of politically motivated ex-prisoners as well as the victims/survivors of violence.
 It also supported locally-based activism around community issues and areas of social need.
 Avila has written extensively on the contribution that philanthropy can make to social justice, peace building and conflict transformation.
 Between 2014-2016 Avila worked with the Global Fund for Community Foundations to promote its work in developing the infrastructure of community philanthropy in the global South.
 Avila has been with The Social Change Initiative since February 2016.
 Avila is a member of the Working Group on Philanthropy for Social Justice & Peace; the Foundations for Peace Network and is a Board member of Conciliation Resources (UK).

 Ruth joined SCI in April 2016 as Administrative Assistant to the team.
 Her role includes providing administrative support for SCI projects and events, as well as admin support for SCI’s migration work and its fellowship programme.
-Ruth has a strong media background and most recently worked as part of UTV Media’s Broadcast scheduling team.
-She is currently engaged in a part-time course of study for a BA (Hons) in English Language and Literature.
+Ruth is also responsible for updating and maintaining the SCI website and social media channels, which she regularly creates new content for.
+She has a strong media background and most recently worked as part of UTV Media’s Broadcast scheduling team.
+Ruth is currently engaged in her final year of part-time study for a BA (Hons) in English Language and Literature.

 Michael Posner is the co-director of the NYU Center for Business and Human Rights and the Jerome Kohlberg Professor of Ethics and Finance at NYU Stern.
 From September 2009 until March 2013, he served in the Obama Administration as Assistant Secretary of State for Democracy, Human Rights and Labor at the U.S. State Department.
 From 1978 to 2009, he was the Executive Director and the President of Human Rights First, a U.S.-based human rights advocacy organization.
 Mike is recognised internationally as a leader and expert in advancing a rights-based approach to national security, challenging the practice of torture, combating discrimination, and refugee protection.